WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What are BIP-158 block filters?

-E
 A [BIP-158 block filter](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients) is a data structure that contains a hash of all the addresses referenced in a block.
-It is a lot smaller than the whole block itself.
+It is much smaller than the whole block itself.
 The Wasabi coordinator generates these block filters, and sends them out to any wallet that requests them.
 A wallet client checks locally if the block filter matches any of the addresses in the wallet.
 If not, then the filter is stored for later reference and for syncing new wallets.